markandgo/sweepandprune-lua/sap.md

 `sapA:move(id,x0,y0,x1,y1)`

 ---
-Delete the AABB for the given ID.
-The AABB will be deleted in the next update unless add is called beforehand.
+Mark the AABB for deletion on the next update.
+Calling `add` for the same ID overrides deletion.

 `sapA:delete(id)`

 ---
-Update the SAP instance.
-Intersecting AABB pairs are not updated until this function is called!
-This includes `add`, `delete`, and `move` operations!
+Update overlapping pairs in the SAP instance from `add`,`move`, or `delete` calls.

 `sapA:update()`

 ---
-Query and return a list of all AABB's that intersect with the given ID.
+Query and return a list of all AABB's overlaping with the given ID.

 ````lua
 list = sapA:query(id)